alyyorio/aly-portfolio/content/footer.md

 ---

 <p>
-Graduate of University of Cincinnati's College of Design, Architecture, Art,and Planning with a B.S. in Graphic Communication Design.
+Art Director experienced in and passionate about branding, animation, and illustration.
 </p>

 <p>
-Experienced in and passionate about branding, animation, and illustration.
+Graduate of University of Cincinnati's College of Design, Architecture, Art,and Planning with a B.S. in Graphic Communication Design.
 </p>

 <p>